tiagoburiol/PySASF/README.md

 This initiative originated from a collaboration between the Department of Soil Science and the Department of Mathematics at the Federal University of Santa Maria ([UFSM](https://www.ufsm.br/)), with participation from other educational and research institutions.
 The initial motivation was to reproduce the results published in [Clarke and Minella (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10866) and to create a package of Python routines to facilitate the replication of the experiment with other data sources.

-PySASF has been mainly used and tested by the Interdisciplinary Research Group on Erosion and Surface Hydrology ([GIPEHS](https://www.instagram.com/gipehs.ufsm/) in Portuguese) at the UFSM.
-New analytical models, resulting from research and development efforts, may be incorporated in the future, based on this academic collaboration.
+PySASF has been used and tested first by the Interdisciplinary Research Group on Erosion and Surface Hydrology ([GIPEHS](https://www.instagram.com/gipehs.ufsm/) at UFSM.
+New analysis models, resulting from research and development efforts, will be incorporated in the future, based on this academic collaboration.

 ## Install